Federated Search | Multi-disciplinary Databases | Book Finders

 Finding Journals by Title

-Use the Electronic Journal Finder if you are looking for a particular journal in full-text and want to know it it's available in an electronic database that CUNY School of Law has access to.
+Use the Journal Search page in the CUNY Law Library’s online catalog if you need access to a particular journal in full-text.
 If you do not find a particular journal, or you have trouble accessing a journal link that appears in the results list, please contact one of our librarians.

 CUNY has a Web site called ©opyright@CUNY, providing extensive information on copyright compliance to all CUNY faculty, staff and students.